cctrunz/ModelRepo_MoulinShapeStoragePaper/README.md

 Here you can find the [constants](Oscillating_Qin/Constant_JGRpaper.py) and the [parameters](Oscillating_Qin/Parameters.py) we used for the simulations.

 ### [Code to reproduce the subpanels in Figure 4](Oscillating_Qin/OscillationRecharge_Figures-Parameters-For-JGR.ipynb)

+## Simulations comparison between a 0D and a discretized 1D subglacial channel model, with an oscillating input.
+  The